 When creating a new site for clients you should start by analysing their existing site to see where improvements can be made, as well as identifying what works well so this can be retained on the new site.

 Besides ensuring that the design reflects the company’s brand whilst being attractive to its target audience, key elements for consideration are:

 - Browser compatibility

 - Site load speed

-Often it's helpful to gain insight into website redevelopment best practices whilst analysing & creating a strategy.
-Feel free to ask our MD, Steve, for an (expert) outsider's perspective.
+Often, it's helpful to gain insight into website redevelopment best practices whilst analysing & creating a strategy.
+Feel free to ask our web development team for an (expert) outsider's perspective.

-By completing a thorough analysis you can then create a detailed specification document for the new site, which will ensure your web designer and developer are fully briefed on what is required to make the new website as effective as possible for the target audience.
+After completing a thorough analysis you can create a detailed specification document for the new site.
+This ensures your web designer and developer are fully briefed on what's required to make the new website as effective as possible for the target audience.

-To ensure that a website is achieved that meets the client’s requirements, the actual design and development should go through a number of stages.
+To ensure the new website meets the client’s requirements, the actual design and development should go through a number of stages.